 German is one of five language majors at Luther.
-The department also offers majors in French, Spanish, Nordic studies, and Russian studies.
-Greek, Latin, and classics majors are offered by the classics department.
-Introductory courses in Hebrew, Italian, and Mandarin Chinese are also taught regularly.
+The MLLL Department also offers majors in French, Spanish, Nordic studies, and Russian studies.
+Greek, Latin, and classics majors are offered by the Classics Department.
+Introductory courses in Italian and Mandarin Chinese are also taught regularly.

 Seven courses form the core of the German major.
 Depending on previous language experience, students seeking a major are required to complete two semesters of intermediate German, one course in conversation and composition, and three in German literary history.
 The remaining courses involve electives and work in the literature of Germany.